Fire Dampers

 Frequently Asked Questions

-Fire dampers use fusible links or actuators that are triggered by heat.
+Dampers use fusible links or actuators that are triggered by heat.
 When the temperature reaches a set level, the damper closes, blocking flames and smoke from moving through the ducts.

 Yes, fire dampers are a legal requirement in most commercial and residential buildings under UK fire safety regulations.
 They must be installed where ducts pass through fire compartments, as per BS 9999.